-Sound counseling can guide you but it might not give you exactly what you want.
-To help guard your heart against false assumptions these six things will help you make the most out of counseling.
+Sound counseling can guide you, but it might not give you precisely what you want.
+These six things will help you to guard your heart as you make the most out of counseling.

 Listen to the podcast